CronCats/docs/content/docs/agent-cli.md

 Being logged in allows your cron agent to have a funded account.
 If you do not have a near account with 1 NEAR or more, you can setup one here: [Setup NEAR Wallet](https://wallet.near.org/)

-Alternatively, you can create a new set of keys just for croncat agent:
+Alternatively, you can create a new set of keys just for CronCat agent:

 ```bash
 near generate-key agent-007.testnet